 - Engagement: learning by doing; using approaches that emphasize hands-on, inquiry-based activities

-- Interdisciplinarity: demonstrating the value and interconnectedness of multiple disciplines in a way that does not privilege one over another, and illustrating how social concerns and science influence each other to promote real change in schools and the broader community
+- Interdisciplinarity: demonstrating the value and interconnectedness of multiple disciplines in a way that does not privilege one over another, and illustrating how social concerns and science influence each other to promote real change

 - Integrity: ensuring our research, as well as the character of our staff and volunteers, meets the highest standards of excellence